jspecify/jspecify/docs/docs/user-guide.md

 As mentioned above, there are some exceptions to this interpretation for local variables (as we'll see next) and [type variables](#declaring-generics).

-## Local variables {#local-variables}
+## Local variables

+`@Nullable` and `@NonNull` aren't applied to local variables&mdash;at least not their root types.
+(They should be applied to type arguments and array components.)
-Tools that understand JSpecify annotations typically *don't* require `@Nullable` or `@NonNull` to be applied to local variables.
-They may in fact not even allow that.
-The reason is that it should be possible to *infer* whether a variable can be `null` based on the values that are assigned to the variable.
+The reason is that it is possible to *infer* whether a variable can be `null` based on the values that are assigned to the variable.
 For example:

 ```java